Tim123467/arcane-calculator/README.md

 # arcane-calculator
 Calculator for the Arcane Discord bot.
-It can calculate both the probability of getting at least x XP in y minutes (assuming a message is sent every minute) and the minimum number of minutes to get x XP, assuming average luck and bad luck.
+It can calculate the probability of getting at least x XP in y minutes (assuming a message is sent every minute).

 This calculator requires you to have a Google account (if you have a YouTube channel then you have a Google account).
 Your Google account can stay private, you do not need to share it.
 There are 2 different methods to access this calculator.